buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcTrapeziumProfileDef.md

 # IfcTrapeziumProfileDef

 _IfcTrapeziumProfileDef_ defines a trapezium as the profile definition used by the swept surface geometry or the swept area solid.
 It is given by its Top X and Bottom X extent and its Y extent as well as by the offset of the Top X extend, and placed within the 2D position coordinate system, established by the _Position_ attribute.
-It is placed centric within the position coordinate system, that is, in the center of the bounding box.
+It is placed centric within the position coordinate system, that is, in the center of the bounding box.<!-- end of definition -->

 > HISTORY  New entity in IFC1.5.
 The use definition has changed in IFC2x.